 A guided foray exploring the fascinating world of fungi, with a wild fungi picnic in the forest afterwards.
 Less than 1 hours drive from Glasgow.

-Early September is a great time for fungi in the West of Scotland, and this event is designed to make the most of it.
+September is a great time for fungi in the West of Scotland, and this event is designed to make the most of it.
 Over the course of about 1.5 miles of easy walking over 3 hours our main focus will be on fungi, but we will also explore the full range of our late summer/early autumn wild larder.
 Novices and experienced foragers looking to increase their repertoire will enjoy this event.

 Family friendly – 1.5 miles easy walking for all ages.
-As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about foraging for over 25 years.
+As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about fungi for over 30 years.
 Mark is a font of knowledge and enthusiasm on wild fungi, specialising in making this often daunting subject fun and accessible to novices, while providing solid foundations for a lifetime of discovery, enjoyment and worry-free wild eating.
 Mark writes widely on this subject and works closely with leading mycologists and landowner/conservation organisations such as The Woodland Trust and Scottish Natural Heritage.

 Please note that while this date and location are selected to maximise the potential range of fungi we encounter, it is not possible to guarantee what we will find.
 The emphasis is on learning about all fungi, and how to identify them, not just filling baskets with edible species!